phattea/PhatTea/recipe_raspberry-v1.2.md

   7. add ice
   8. fill the pitcher with water, or until desired strength
   9. drink the whole gallon (not recommended)

+_Note: heating up the raspberries does somewhat affect the flavor.
+Whether the flavor is better or worse, though, comes down to personal preference._